mdheller/via3/docs/html-rewriting/implementation-report/lxml-rewriter.md

 ## Time

 The time spent on this is definitely more than half a day, but that's a bit unfair, as that's on me for taking this further than it needed.
-It also s uffers from being the first and incurred some first movers disadvantage:
+It also suffers from being the first and incurred some first movers disadvantage:

  * I was using this to learn what did or didn't need to be rewritten
  * I had to work out how to inject the client (not in LXML, just what code